SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/emic-whole/d-emic-analyses.md

 ## subemic elements

 »⟮A subemic element⟯« is ⟮＿a cross-linguistic element＿⟯ of which ⟮some combination⟯ ⟮gives rise to the abstract concept of an ＿an emic unit＿⟯.
-The main ⟮＿subemic elements＿⟯ are ⟮＿etic units＿⟯ and ⟮＿features＿⟯.
+The main ⟮＿subemic elements＿⟯ are ⟮＿etic units＿⟯ and ⟮c_;＿features＿⟯.

 ## etic